MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

     WHERE l.id = s.id;
     ```

-    The update statement uses two common table expressions (CTEs) to perform work on the data prior to update the `listings` table with summaries.
-The first CTE (`batch_cte`) sends all of the `description` values from the `listings` table to the Language service for abstractive summaries to be generated.
+    The update statement uses two common table expressions (CTEs) to work on the data before updating the `listings` table with summaries.
+The first CTE (`batch_cte`) sends all the `description` values from the `listings` table to the Language service to generate abstractive summaries.
 It does this in batches of 25 records at a time.
-The second CTE (`summary_cte`) using the ordinal position of the summaries returned by the `summarize_abstractive()` function to assign each summary an `id` that corresponds to the record the `description` came from in the `listings` table.
+The second CTE (`summary_cte`) uses the ordinal position of the summaries returned by the `summarize_abstractive()` function to assign each summary an `id` corresponding to the record the `description` came from in the `listings` table.
 It also uses the `ARRAY_TO_STRING` function to pull the generated summaries out of the text array (`text[]`) return value and convert it into a simple string.
 Finally, the `UPDATE` statement writes the summary into the `listings` table for the associated listing.

 3. As a last step, run a query to view the summaries written into the `listings` table: